-All applicants to the Secondary PGDipEd (QTS) Science: Biology course must hold a degree or equivalent qualification.
-Your degree content must be at least 50% biology relevant to the National Curriculum.
-You should have 2 science A levels and a good pass in GCSE science or the equivalent.
+All applicants to the Secondary PGCE (QTS) Biology programme must hold a degree from a UK Higher Education Institution or an equivalent qualification.
+Your degree should have at least 50% Biology related to the National Curriculum.
+You should also have two science A Levels (or equivalent) including Biology.

 Months of entry